In today’s gigantic 12,000+ word article, we’re going to be diving into some of the best 8mm drop running shoes in 2021 for men and women.

 Midsole & Outsole

-The Hurricane feature is PWRRUN+ which is a premium cushioning system allowing the shoe to be bouncier, more responsive, and more flexible than your traditional EVA foam.
+The Hurricane feature is PWRRUN+ which is a premium cushioning system that allows the shoe to be bouncier, more responsive, and more flexible than your traditional EVA foam.
 Unlike traditional EVA foam, the PWRRUN+ cushioning system is meant to be maintained throughout the entire life of the shoe and beyond.

 Because it’s a support shoe, there’s a TPU Guidance Frame on the medial side of the foot for added stability and structure.
 This is a firm piece of plastic built on the inside of the shoe that is going to work with your foot if you are somebody who overpronates.